 You can call “Dhido” the original bread of Nepal consumed heavily around hilly areas.
 Although it might be a simple dish, it is a nutrient powerhouse.
 It has an exorbitant amount of dietary fiber, protein, iron, carbohydrate, zinc, manganese, and selenium.
 If you wish for a heavy meal or dinner, it can be the best option for Nepalese Dal Bhat.

 ‘’Churpi’’ is again a typical Nepali name.
 Churpi is a hardened cheese made up of either cow’s milk or yak’s milk.
-It contains healthy fats, efficient at removing plaque and tartar and keeping the gums strong.
+It contains healthy fats, efficient at removing plaque and tartar, and keeps the gums strong.

 Despite its goodness in human health, you can keep it in the mouth for a time as per wish while traveling., Churpi is a famous food trekker as it keeps your mouth salivating and wet.